MCP Servers

 - An

-endpointfor Vertesia SDK tools (discovered automatically) - An MCP server with OAuth authentication
+endpointfor Vertesia SDK tools (discovered automatically) - An MCP server with embedded OAuth configuration — the installer is prompted for a client secret at install time, then an